Soccer-Derby part ways with Cocu after Championship struggles | Sports-Games

-Cocu said he was proud with the work he had done at the club.
-"Although this season has not gone as we all would have liked so far on the pitch, I believe passionately in the project that we started to build and I have no doubt that the future is bright for the club," the 50-year-old wrote on Instagram.
+"Although this season has not gone as we all would have liked so far on the pitch, I believe passionately in the project that we started to build and I have no doubt that the future is bright for the club," he wrote on Instagram.
+Former England striker Rooney, 35, has been player-coach at Derby since arriving in January.
+He will be supported by Shay Given, Liam Rosenior and Justin Walker until a permanent manager is appointed at the Midlands outfit.

+"I am sorry that Phillip and his staff have left the club and want to thank him personally for all his help and encouragement as part of his coaching staff," Rooney said.

 - READ MORE ON: